garyillyes/cbcp/draft-illyes-aipref-cbcp.md

-As outlined in {{Section 2.2.1 of REP}} (Robots Exclusion Protocol; REP), the HTTP request header 'User-Agent' should clearly identify the crawler, usually by including a URL that hosts the crawler's description.
+As outlined in {{Section 2.2.1 of REP}} (Robots Exclusion Protocol; REP), the HTTP request header 'User-Agent' should clearly identify the crawler, usually by including a URL that hosts the crawler's descrtion.
 For example:

 `User-Agent: Mozilla/5.0 (compatible; ExampleBot/0.1; +https://www.example.com/bot.html)`.